Alcohol Cereal Malt Beverage

 9. Cereal malt beverages may be possessed or consumed (without going through the approval process) by those of legal age to possess and consume in private rooms and approved public areas of residence halls.

 1. The Board of Directors of K-State Athletics, Inc. shall determine the appropriate sale, possession, or consumption of alcoholic liquor or cereal malt beverages at athletic facilities.
 The Board of Directors shall meet at least yearly to review and approve the scope of alcohol and cereal malt beverage use at athletic facilities, and the Board serves as the President’s approval designee for this purpose.
 For specific events, the Director of Athletics shall serve as the President’s approval designee.
-The current K-State Athletics Alcohol Policy can be found here.
+The current K-State Athletics Alcohol Policy (pdf).

 2. All sales of alcoholic liquor and cereal malt beverages shall be conducted by a third-party concessionaire (or its subsidiary) designated and/or approved by K-State Athletics, Inc. The concessionaire shall indemnify and hold harmless K-State Athletics, Inc., Kansas State University, the Kansas Board of Regents, and their agents and employees with respect to such sales.
 The concessionaire shall maintain liability insurance applicable to such sales in an amount determined by K-State Athletics, Inc.

 3. Persons attending athletic events will not be permitted to bring in beverage containers.
 KSU police officers and athletic ticket takers will ask persons bringing beverage containers to the gates to leave them outside or return them to their private vehicles.
 Any containers found inside the athletic event/stadium will be confiscated.

 4. Any disorderly person will be barred from entering an athletic event or will be evicted from the event at the discretion of Athletic Department employees or the KSU police.